freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Much of Core's focus for the past months has been on three items:

 1. Coordination between different groups to support the upcoming 12.0 release.
-For example, the timing of the OpenSSL 1.1.1 release posed challenges.
-The new OpenSSL version included API changes, so many components of the base system and ports required changes.
+The timing of the OpenSSL 1.1.1 release posed challenges, the new OpenSSL version included API changes,  many components of the base system and ports required changes.
 Staying with the older OpenSSL in 12.0 was not a feasible option, because it would have meant backporting many changes to a version of OpenSSL that would be unmaintained by the upstream source.

 2. Discussions with the release engineering team and Scott Long about updating the FreeBSD release process.
 Topics for exploration include: